dzakyputra/dzakyputra-com/content/_index.md

 <!-- I spent the first 3 years of my career as a Data Engineer and a Data Scientist at <a href="https://kulina.id" target="_blank">Kulina</a> and <a href="https://telkom.co.id/" target="_blank">Telkom</a> respectively, then as a Software Engineer in the last 2 years. -->

-Doing backend stuff using Go/Python is my primary super power, and with a little help in the frontend using TailwindCSS, I sometimes created things.
+I sometimes create things, using Go/Python in the backend, and TailwindCSS in the frontend.

 ## Several projects that I built:
 - 🖥️ <a href="https://screenshotweb.com/" target="_blank">Screenshot Web</a>